IvoVellekoop/raylearn/README.md

 - Let VS Code run pytest for you:

   1. Follow the steps in *Getting started* to set up the Python interpreter.
   2. Either:
-     - Go to View → Testing, or the sidebar → Testing, and click Run Tests (double triangle ⏩ icon).
+     - Go to View → Testing, or the activity bar (= sidebar with icons) → Testing (erlenmeyer icon), and click Run Tests (double triangle icon).
      - Or execute *Test: Run All Tests* from the command palette.
   3. Expand >items in the list to view all of its test results.

   Note: If this doesn't work, pytest might not be set up properly with VS Code.
 Go to settings and search for *pytest*.

 - Run pytest directly from the terminal: